jeffThompson/PhysicalComputing/Week02_LEDs/Code/06-FadingWithPWM.md

 ***

 ### MORE INTUITIVE VALUES
 Unless you do a lot of this kind of thing, thinking in 16-bit values is not at all intuitive.
-Luckily, programming allows us to make this work better for us.
+Luckily, programming allows us to make our own tools.

-What we want to do is make a new, easier to remember range of values and convert them into what our Feather board expects.
-Some languages, like `p5.js` and `Processing`, have a built-in function that does this called `map()`.
-Python doesn't have such a function, but we can build one ourselves!
+What we want to do is use a more intuitive range of values and convert them into what our Feather board expects.
+Some languages, like `p5.js`, have a built-in function that does this called `map()`.
+Sadly, Python doesn't have that, but we can build one ourselves!
 (Or, more accurately, we can do some Google searching and modify an example for our use.)

 ```python
 # via: https://stackoverflow.com/a/929107/1167783